 - As a PICTURE

-We tend to read the Bible in the second and third way most often.
-But what about the first way?
+We tend to read the Bible in the first and second way most often.
+But what about the third way?
 Let me explain.

-Reading the text of Scripture like a mirror is to focus on our self.
-We read the Bible to see what it might have to say in regard to us.
-We read with our issues or troubles in view.
-And much of the time the text will confirm what we already believe.
+Reading the text of Scripture like a mirror is to focus on one’s self.
+We read the Bible to see what it might say in regard to us.
+We read with our questions or issues in view.
+And, much of the time, the text will confirm what we already believe.

 Each of these two ways have their own merit.
 But, what about this third way?

-Reading the text of Scripture like a picture is to focus on the author.
-What’s he trying to depict?
+Reading the text of Scripture like a picture is not to focus on the event, or to focus on one’s self, but it’s to focus on the author.
+What is the author trying to depict?
 He’s not simply trying to tell us what happened; he’s also trying to color our view of what happened.
 We can’t just peer through his presentation; we must look directly at it.
 We’re forced to stand where he stands, see from his vantage point, and accept (or reject) his representation.
 What he does with his paintbrush matters.
 Why did he say this?
 Why did he omit that?
 Why did Luke arrange his format differently than, say, Matthew or Mark?
 It all matters because he’s trying to accomplish something unique in the telling of his narrative.

 Pictures, Windows, and Mirrors.